hazelcast/hazelcast-nodejs-client/DOCUMENTATION.md

 # 4. Serialization

-Serialization is the process of converting an object into a stream of bytes to store the object in the memory, a file or database, or transmit it through the network.
-Its main purpose is to save the state of an object in order to be able to recreate it when needed.
+Serialization is the process of converting an object into a stream of bytes to store the object in the memory, a file, or database or transmit it through the network.
+Its main purpose is to save the state of an object to be able to recreate it when needed.
 The reverse process is called deserialization.
-Hazelcast offers you its own native serialization methods.
+Hazelcast offers you its native serialization methods.
 You will see these methods throughout this chapter.
 All serialization methods are listed and compared in [this page](https://docs.hazelcast.com/hazelcast/latest/serialization/comparing-interfaces).